visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Round-robin assignment leads to fair load by head-count but isn't weighted by percent-time assignments.
 From a percent-time assignment perspective, it might be more appropriate for a developer that is only 50% time on VisIt_ to serve as the **Primary** only half as often as a 100% time developer.

-On the other hand, since a majority of VisIt_ developers divide their time across multiple projects, we use 50% as the *nominal* developer assignment.
+Since a majority of VisIt_ developers divide their time across multiple projects, we use 50% as the *nominal* developer assignment.
 Because of all the factors that can effect scheduling, the VisIt_ project has opted to manage scheduling by periodically negotiating assignments 1-3 months into the future and capturing the assignments on a shared calendar.
+The aim is an approximately round-robin load balancing where contributors who are more than 50% time on VisIt_ are occasionally assigned an extra week.
 Either **Primary** or **Backup** can make last minute changes to the schedule by finding a willing replacement and informing the rest of the team of the change.

 Whenever possible, an experienced **Backup** will be scheduled with a less experienced **Primary**.